 Some of the highlights during this period were: The British Lions’ tour to South Africa in 1997, three Swimming World Cups, the Soccer World Cup in 2010 in South Africa and the ICC Champions Trophy in 2009 (cricket).
-I had more than thirty front-cover photographs on sports magazines, such as Sports Illustrated, SA Cricket Magazine, SA Rugby Magazine and Rugby International.
-These achievements will always be highlights of my career.
+He had more than thirty front-cover photographs on sports magazines, such as Sports Illustrated, SA Cricket Magazine, SA Rugby Magazine and Rugby International.
+These achievements will always be highlights of his career.

 In 2011 he began specialising in wildlife photography, which meant that a long learning curve started all over again.
 He is still learning – and this process will probably never end.
 This also meant a total career change.
 Today he is proud to call himself a full-time wildlife photographer.

 Since January 2012 he have spent most of his time in the Kalahari region, capturing the essence of wildlife and their habitat.